haxtheweb/edtechjoker/draft-outline.md

 # Common issues
 Before saying "it doesn't work" with web development in general, please consult this [common issues document](common-issues.md).
 It is the solution to 95% of the problems I've seen young web devs have when working with web components, terminal, VS code and javascript/html/css more broadly.

+# Tutoring support on campus
+TAs have office hours and we use time in class for help too, but https://ist.psu.edu/learning/tutoring/university-park is also available.

 # Week 1 - The one with getting started
 ## Day 1.1 - The one where we go through the contract
 - Welcome and syllabus day.
 Take this quick survey - https://forms.gle/hpdTyW7cRNdySKQ28